ImtiazVision/Java/Notes.md

 ### Fibonacci Sequence :

 **Fibonacci Sequence** : The Fibonacci Sequence is a well-known mathematical formula in which each number in the sequence equals the sum of the two numbers before it.

+Formula : `Fn =F=Fn-2+F+Fn-1`